-Wealth management can help you achieve your life goals.
+Wealth management can help you achieve your financial life goals.
 It can help structure your finances so that you do not have to worry about Black Swan events or disruptions that can put question marks on your financial future.
 As a high net worth or ultra-high net worth individual, you appreciate the hard work that it takes to accumulate the wealth that you have.
 You now want to protect and grow that wealth.
 That can happen when you make the right decisions.
 When making financial decisions about millions of dollars, every percentage matters.
 A slightly higher cost can run into millions over a longer-term.
-Therefore, sound decision making from a professional advisor can be beneficial.
+Therefore, investment advisory services from a professional advisor can be beneficial.

 This may all sound like a lot, but once you start reading, you will get through this specially compiled guide in no time.
 Let’s go!

 Given the fact that the amount of money at stake is significant, the impacts of every decision can also be far-reaching.
-Therefore, one of the strategies of a financial advisor Boston is to look at every decision holistically.
-For example, making a long-term investment in a passivefund vs active frequent trading can be the difference between attracting short-term capital gains tax or long-term capital gains tax.
+Therefore, one of the strategies of a financial advisor in Boston is to look at every decision with a holistic approach.
+For example, making a long-term investment in a passive fund vs active frequent trading can be the difference between attracting short-term capital gains tax or long-term capital gains tax.
 The former is higher than the latter, and a few percentage points of extra tax can run into millions.
 Sure, the idea is to earn a return, but how the return is earned can have other implications for the client.
 You can read many examples of such not-so-apparent investment costs in this complimentary book on improving portfolio performance for investors with $5 million to $500 million in investible assets.

 Viewing costs saved as money earned